drewr/edge-router/IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-Phases 1-3 are complete with a production-ready Layer 7 router foundation.
+Phases 1-3 complete, Phase 4 underway with HTTP client forwarding framework.
 The router is:
 - ✅ Fully type-safe with Rust
 - ✅ Kubernetes-native with proper CRDs
 - ✅ Galactic VPC-aware and integrated